Synechocystis sp. PCC 6803: Ribosome binding site (RBS)

 The ribosome binding site (RBS) is the location where a ribosome binds a strand of mRNA and begins translation.
 In prokaryotes, the RBS includes a Shine-Dalgarno sequence.
 Little is known about the translation efficiency of RBSs in Synechocystis sp.
 PCC6803.
 Heidorn et al. 2011 scanned the Synechocystis sp.
 PCC6803 genome and created a consensus RBS sequence (TAGTGGAGGT), which had 5 times higher output than the consensus E. coli sequence.

 Terminators

 Terminators are the DNA signal which halts transcription.
 Native Synechocystis sp.
 PCC6803 termination sites have been characterized.

 Transcription unit (TU)

 Transcription units (TUs) of Synechocystis sp.
 PCC6803 have been assigned using transcription start sites (TSSs) and transcript 3'-end positions (TEPs).

 Biofuel production

 Cyanobacteria have been used in several ways to produce renewable biofuel.
 The original method was to grow cyanobacteria for the biomass, which could be converted through liquefaction into liquid fuel.
 Current estimates suggest that biofuel production from cyanobacteria is unfeasible, as the energy return on energy invested (EROEI) is unfavorable.
 The EROEI is not advantageous as numerous large, closed loop bioreactors with ideal growth conditions (sunlight, fertilizers, concentrated carbon dioxide, oxygen) need to be constructed and operated, which consumes fossil fuels.
 Additionally, further post processing of cyanobacterial products is necessary, which requires additional fossil fuels.
+Nevertheless, it has been demonstrated that the land use efficiency of the direct conversion of CO2 to biofuels with cyanobacteria is considerably higher than for the production in two-step processes involving substrate production by plants and subsequent conversion to biofuel by chemoheterotrophic hosts.